ajeetraina/dhi-sample-demos/curl/guides/guides.md

 ### General debugging

-The hardened images intended for runtime don't contain a shell nor any tools for debugging.
-The recommended method for debugging applications built with Docker Hardened Images is to use [Docker Debug](https://docs.docker.com/reference/cli/docker/debug/) to attach to these containers.
-Docker Debug provides a shell, common debugging tools, and lets you install other tools in an ephemeral, writable layer that only exists during the debugging session.
+Curl DHI runtime images contain basic shell access but lack most system utilities for debugging.
+Common commands like `ls`, `cat`, `id`, `ps`, `find`, and `rm` are removed.
+The recommended method for debugging applications built with Docker Hardened Images is to use `docker debug` to attach to these containers.

 ### Permissions